Ben Sasse's anti-Trump statements draw more Nebraska backlash

 "You are welcome to censure me again," Sasse says in the video, "but let’s be clear about why this is happening.
 It’s because I still believe, as you used to, that politics isn't about the weird worship of one dude."

 "Let's be clear: The anger in this state party has never been about me violating principle or abandoning conservative policy ‒ I'm one of the most conservative voters in the Senate ‒ the anger's always been simply about me not bending the knee to one guy," Sasse emphasized.
 "Personality cults aren’t conservative.
 Conspiracy theories aren’t conservative.
-Lying that an election has been stolen is not conservative.
+Lying that an election has been stolen is not conservative."

 CLICK HERE TO GET THE FOX NEWS APP